rapid7/insightconnect-plugins/bmc_remedy_itsm/help.md

 # Description

-[BMC Remedy ITSM](https://www.bmc.com/it-solutions/it-service-management.html) is ITSM is a management system for IT infrastructure.
+[BMC Remedy ITSM](https://www.bmc.com/it-solutions/it-service-management.html) is a management system for IT infrastructure.
 The InsightConnect plugin allows you to search create update and close Incidents.

 # Key Features

 * Create incidents
-* update incidents
+* Update incidents
-* search incidents
+* Search incidents

 # Requirements